 A young American activist who is currently a spokesman for the North American Animal Liberation Press Office (see organizations).
 Sheen has publicly stated that threatening researchers is acceptable under the principle of “extensional self-defense”.

 A young British animal rights extremist with multiple convictions including intimidation and harassment of individuals working in labs.
 Steele has run several animal rights groups including the National Anti-vivisection Alliance and, more recently, the Anti-vivisection Coalition (which he was kicked out of in June 2014).
 He makes frequent FOI requests of British research institutions.
-As of March 2017, he is working for the animal rights group, Animal Aid.
+In early 2017 he joined Animal Aid, and as of June 2017, he is working for the animal rights group, PETA.

 Dr Jerry Vlasak: